SingaporeMotherhood | Baby & Toddler

-10 Things to do Before your Baby is Born
+10 Things to do Before You Give Birth

 1. Join a mums-to-be forum

-When I was expecting my firstborn, I was a bundle of nerves.
-After reading every single pregnancy book I could lay my hands on cover-to-cover (going over the parts relevant to the week of gestation I was currently at multiple times), and boring non-preggy friends with a la minute updates of foetal growth, I discovered online forums.
+When I was expecting my firstborn, I was a constant bundle of nerves.
+After reading every single pregnancy book I could lay my hands on cover-to-cover, and boring non-preggy friends with updates of foetal growth, I discovered the SingaporeMotherhood Birth Month Telegram Groups.
 Lo and behold, there were mums-to-be who were just like me!
-We shared our doubts, fears, anxieties, and joy, gasped over each other’s birth stories, breastfeeding woes, and are still talking about our babies — who are now in P6.
+We shared our doubts, fears, anxieties, and joy, gasped over each other’s birth stories, breastfeeding woes, and are still talking about our babies — who are now in Primary Six!

 2. Keep up with your fitness

 If you’ve been active even before pregnancy, good.
 Keep it up.
 Exercising during pregnancy is one of the best ways to reduce prenatal discomforts.
-Keeping active can also promote emotional wellbeing, and an easier labour.
-If you need to restore and strengthen your sense of mind-body balance (and who doesn’t these days?), try COMO Shambhala’s By My Side.
-More than just a fitness website, this is a holistic online repository for wellness, where you can follow yoga, barre, and pilates and mindfulness classes.
-You can also book personal consultations on prenatal nutrition, naturopathy, life coaching and more.
+Keeping active can also promote emotional wellbeing, and a smoother labour.

 3. Confirm your confinement nanny